edisedis777/passage-of-time/README.md

 This project creates a dynamic 3D animation showing:

 The Sun (yellow) at the center.
-The Earth (blue) orbiting the Sun in an elliptical path, completing one orbit in 365.25 days.
+The Earth (blue) orbiting the Sun in an elliptical path, completing one orbit in 360 days (for simplification purposes).
-The Moon (gray) orbiting the Earth, completing one orbit in approximately 29.5 days.
+The Moon (gray) orbiting the Earth, completing one orbit in 30 days (for simplification purposes).
-Gray orbit lines for both the Earth’s and Moon’s paths, simulating a helical motion in 3D space.
+Gray orbit lines for the Earth’s path, and Orange orbit lines for the Moon's path, simulating a helical motion in 3D space.
-Users can control the animation with play/pause, reset, time slider, and speed adjustment features, all styled with a retro, illustrative aesthetic inspired by the provided image.
+Users can control the animation with play/pause, reset, time slider, and speed adjustment features.

 ### Features
 3D Visualization: Uses Three.js to render a 3D scene with helical orbits.